ClevelandClinicQHS/projects/README.md

     this affiliation as his or her primary (i.e., first) affiliation (see the **Internal Tables** section).

+#### Tasks Table

+  - `PID` — the `id` of the project that the task is associated with (see above).
+  - `TID` — the identification number of the task, also representing the order of priority within its associated project.
+For each project, its tasks’ `TID`s are always sequential positive integers starting with 1
+  - `done` — a binary (1/0) indicator of the task’s completion status.
+  - `effort` — a numeric value indicating the level of effort that it will require to complete the task
+  - `timing` — a numeric value indicating the nature of the timing associated with the completion of the task
+  - `lead` — the `id` of the author who will take the lead in completing the task.
+  - `status` — the status of the task.

 #### Internal Tables

 In keeping with relational database theory, there are two *.rds* files